 Body, Beauty, Bakin’ & Shakin’

-Body refers to anything related to taking care of the body from exercising, to eating well, to keeping a clean home, to changing the air conditioner filter, to massaging my feet with my luscious Silken Foot Balm.
+Body refers to anything related to taking care of the body from exercising, to napping if I need to, to eating well, keeping a clean home, changing the air conditioner filter, to massaging my feet.
+It’s not specific, but that’s the point.
+The word evokes so many things I could be doing around the concept of “body”.

 Bakin’ refers to “bringing home the bacon” (an idiom meaning making money – working, in other words), but, by extension, taking care of myself, doing what I do to the best of my ability and acknowledging myself for it.
-It can also refer to baking (since I spell it with a “k”) and so, by extension, planning meals, grocery shopping, cooking, eating and nourishing myself (and Dave).
-It can mean doing anything that feeds me from growing herbs and vegetables, to setting my intention for the day with my product Ritual 1, to feeding my creativity.
-It can refer to the incubation of ideas and the laying down of the foundation for your future self or online business or listening to a TED Talk or taking a class toward those ends.
+It can also refer to baking (since I spell it with a “k”) and so, by extension, planning meals, grocery shopping, cooking, eating and nourishing myself (and Dave), with food our other “nourishing’ activities, such as going to a botanical garden, art exhibit or museum.
+It can mean doing anything that feeds my soul, from growing herbs and vegetables, to setting my intention for the day with my product Ritual 1, to feeding my creativity by listening to music.
+It refers to the incubation of ideas and the laying down of the foundation for my future self, posting online for business or listening to a TED Talk or taking a class toward those ends.
+Bakin’ is flexible.

-Shakin’ is about enjoying yourself, your life and the people and things around you, shaking things up and stepping out of your comfort zone and literally, dancing or shaking off emotions that don’t serve you.
-We are community based animals and we need each other to stay happy and healthy minded, so Shakin’ can also refer to sharing a burden with your life partner or reaching out to an elderly neighbor.
+Shakin’ can likewise be about many things.
+Enjoying yourself, your life and the people and things around you, shaking things up and stepping out of your comfort zone or shaking off emotions that don’t serve you more literally, dancing.
+We are community based animals and we need each other to stay happy and healthy minded, so Shakin’ can also refer to sharing a burden with a friend or life partner or reaching out to an elderly neighbor.
+Shakin’ is very encompassing.

 So, the four words can be used creatively in any way you see appropriate.
 Please feel free to borrow my list shown below, and share it with anyone you think might enjoy it.